cbinding/rematch2/README.md

 ### datesuffix_ruler <a class="anchor" id="datesuffix_ruler"></a>

 Identifies typical dating suffixes in text.
 Used in combination with other rulers to identify patterns of year or century followed by suffix e.g. _early 1867 AD_, _5th century BC_

-### century_ruler <a class="anchor" id="century_ruler"></a>

-Identifies typical expressions of centuries or spans of centuries in text.
-Utilises other rulers to identify more complex patterns e.g. _circa early 5th to late fourth century BC_

 ### yearspan_ruler <a class="anchor" id="yearspan_ruler"></a>